nonlocalmodels/NLMech/docs/content/yaml-options.md

       Line: [5.000500e-02, 0.000000e+00, 5.000500e-02, 2.000000e-02]
 ```

-The tag `Fracture` describes the displacement boundary conditions and the attribute `Sets` speifies the amount of boundary conditions.
+The tag `Fracture` describes the displacement boundary conditions and the attribute `Sets` specifies the amount of boundary conditions.
 If boundary conditions is defined by `Set_1`, `Set_2`, and so on using following attributes:

 * `Orientation` Describes the orientation of the crack
 * `Line` Describes a line and all bonds interesting this line are initially broken